jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 However, if she was in the middle of combat when she got stunned (perhaps by Sin’s super power), even though she would recover immediately, getting stunned would still remove her from combat.

+## Ultron Facility (MC)
+Set: The MCU Battles\
+Ultron is really six main characters in one: three identical Level 1s, two identical Level 2s, and one Level 3.
+Before the game starts you’ll put one Level 1 Ultron onto your side.
+The remaining five Ultron cards will start out of play in a face-up pile called your **Ultron Facility**.

+During the game you can use any Ultron’s **There’s Only One Path To Peace** power to put the lowest level Ultron from your Ultron Facility onto your side.
+When one of your Ultron main 27 characters gets KO’d it goes back to your Ultron Facility where it will be available to be brought back again.
+If all your Ultrons are in the Ultron Facility at the same time, you lose the game.
+Note: The Level 3 Ultron’s Your Extinction power KOs all enemy cards (in a very dramatic way).

 ## Venom (MC)